InfernoCycle/InfernoCycle/README.md

 - 🔭 Working on upgrading my [Git Website](https://infernocycle.github.io/).
 - 🔭 Working on upgrading [Anime News App](https://github.com/InfernoCycle/AnimeNewsScraper).

-[!NOTICE]
->All my projects are free to run and use.
-I just ask that you give credit to me if you will use components that I particularly made in my project.
-External libraries are free game as I do not own those.

 <!--
 **InfernoCycle/InfernoCycle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.